Florida disaster recovery attorneys recover compensation for Hurricane Michael damage

 How long do I have to file a hurricane damage claim?

-Florida’s statute of limitations ‘ the legal timeframe for filing a claim ‘ for hurricane property damage claims is four years from the time the hurricane damage occurred.
+Florida’s statute of limitations ‘ the legal timeframe for filing a claim ‘ for hurricane property damage claims is two years from the time the hurricane damage occurred.
 And while you may think that, because Hurricane Michael just struck in October, you have plenty of time to get your paperwork together, it is important to note that the hurricane claims process takes time and this is a deadline you don’t want to miss.
-If your claim for property damage due to Hurricane Michael is not filed within four years, you will be unable to recover any compensation for the property damage you sustained from the hurricane.
+If your claim for property damage due to Hurricane Michael is not filed within two years, you will be unable to recover any compensation for the property damage you sustained from the hurricane.

 Our skilled team works tirelessly on your behalf to recover losses from Hurricane Michael